AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/content-fragment-models.md

   >
   >Whether the text area is Rich Text, Plain Text, or Markdown, is defined in the model by the property **Default Type**.
   >
-  >This format cannot be changed from the Content Fragment Editor, but  only from the Model.
+  >This format cannot be changed from the [Content Fragment editor](/help/sites-cloud/administering/content-fragments/authoring.md), but only from the Model.

 * **Number**
   * Add one, or more, numerical fields